ionic-team/ionic-docs/docs/react/your-first-app/2-taking-photos.md

 }
 ```

-Back at the top of the function (right after the call to `usePhotoGallery`, we will define a state variable to store the array of each photo captured with the Camera.
+Back at the top of the `Tab2` function in `Tab2.tsx` (right after the call to `usePhotoGallery`, we will define a state variable to store the array of each photo captured with the Camera.

 ```tsx
 const [photos, setPhotos] = useState<UserPhoto[]>([]);